digitalquery/wp-vagrant/provisioning/README.markdown

 * if you want a database dump to be loaded into MySQL, then put a database dump into the provisioning folder
 * edit `~/Sites/provisioning/settings.sh`:
 	* mysql_root_password='root'# your mysql root password
-	* deploy_database=true # if deploy_database is true, then we'll try to import the database dump into the vagrant mysql
+	* import_database=true # if import_database is true, then we'll try to import the database dump into the vagrant mysql
 	* wp_db_name = "" # the database name (should be the same as in wp-config.php)
 	* wp_db_user='' # database user (should be the same as in wp-config.php)
 	* wp_db_password ='' # db password (should be the same as in wp-config.php)